What degree does this Program award?

 - Economics of Savings and Pensions (Second Semester, 6 ECTS)

-- Topics in Applied Economics (First Semester, 6 ECTS)
+- Topics in Applied Economics (First Semester, 6 ECTS) - One course of your choice between:

 - Additional IT Training – Matlab Lab (Second Semester, 3 ECTS)